allenu/SimpleLists/README.md

 This project illustrates a few basic macOS concepts.

 - Document-based app
+- Marking a document as "dirty" using updateChangeCount()
 - Loading and saving to a simple JSON file using JSONSerialization
 - Setting up simple view-based NSTableView
 - Handling delete key to remove selected item in a table view